jangho721/NovoRank/README.md

 - [**MS-Cluster**](http://proteomics.ucsd.edu/software-tools/ms-clusterarchives)
 - [**CometX**](https://github.com/jangho721/NovoRank/tree/main/software/CometX) (In-house software modified to calculate XCorr, based on Comet software)

-## How to use
+## How to Use
-For the description of the datasets required at each step, please refer to the `README.md` file in the [./data](https://github.com/jangho721/NovoRank/tree/main/data) directory.
+For the description of the datasets required to execute Steps 2 and 4, refer to [Essential Data for Using NovoRank](https://github.com/jangho721/NovoRank/blob/main/data/README.md).

 - Step 1.
 Spectral clustering using MS-Cluster
 ```c